JeBronLvmes/PeerEvaluationSite/README.md

     * Edit Profile source page at `app\views\professors\edit.html.erb`

 * Professor Course Page
+    * Almost all the action in this page use Ajax call to exchange data with server and partially update the page
     * Under the courses navbar link when logged in as a professor.
     * Here a professor can add courses and manage students as well as groups.
         * To add a course click "Add Course" and fill out the form in that appears below the button.
-        * To add a student to a class, click the class, query the student by any one of the query fields and click add.
+        * To add a student to a class, click the class, then query the students to add
+            * If query with no restriction, the query section would display all the students account in the database
+            * You can also choose to query with up to three restrictions
         * Only students in the selected class will appear in the dropdown to add a student to a group
     * Professors can switch between viewing students and group by the buttons on the top left corner.
     * Angular javascript controller `content.js` handles API calls to desired rails controller; mainly `courses_controller`.